Florida man sentenced for threatening to murder Supreme Court justice

 - Judges, witnesses, prosecutors increasingly warn of threats to democracy in 2024 elections as Jan.
 6 prosecutions continue

 In 2022, Nicholas John Roske was accused of trying to assassinate Supreme Court Justice Brett Kavanaugh.
-Roske, after he was arrested with weapons near Kavanaugh's house soon after a draft opinion in the case striking down Roe v.
+He was arrested with weapons near Kavanaugh's house soon after a draft opinion in the case striking down Roe v.
 Wade was leaked.
 Roske has pleaded not guilty.

 After that incident, Congress passed a law to provide 24-hour security for the families of Supreme Court justices.
 The justices themselves were provided with 24-hour protection by the U.S. Marshals soon after the leak of the opinion.